Last Updated on

 How does the Cypriot government raise loans?

 The previous “haircut” imposed on bond holders makes the investor community wary of buying Cypriot government bonds.
 However, there are some investment instruments that the PDMO can use to raise lower cost loans.
 These are:

 Short-term instruments reduce the risk of default because traders tracking the health of developing problems would be able to end their involvement before any credit event could evolve.
 The PDMO is able to sell 13-week Treasury bills.
 These instruments do not pay interest.
 However, they are sold at a discount and redeemed at full face value.

 For long-term financing, governments usually offer bonds.
-Although the trader community has no appetite for Cypriot government bonds at the moment, the PDMO is able to sell 6-year bonds to three different sectors.
+Although the investor community has no appetite for Cypriot government bonds at the moment, the PDMO is able to sell 6-year bonds to three different sectors.
 These are: